PepsiCo Inc. (PEP) Shares Up Despite Recent Market Volatility

-PepsiCo Inc. (NASDAQ: PEP)’s stock price has increased by 1.16 compared to its previous closing price of 171.33.
-Nevertheless, the company has seen a -1.70% plunge in its stock price over the last five trading sessions.
+PepsiCo Inc. (NASDAQ: PEP)’s stock price has increased by 0.20 compared to its previous closing price of 173.15.
+Nevertheless, the company has seen a loss of -1.37% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/09/23 that PepsiCo, Kellogg Sales Jump as Shoppers Splurge on Snacks

 Is It Worth Investing in PepsiCo Inc. (NASDAQ: PEP) Right Now?